 Greek Food Myths No. 1 There’s no such thing as hummus!

-Reality Checking Hummus As a sort of ‘Reality Check’, I feel I’m duty-bound to de-bunk some ‘Greek food myths’ and the first one is hummus – it’s one that really … Continue reading Greek Food Myths No. 1 There’s no such thing as hummus!
+As a sort of ‘Reality Check’, I feel I’m duty-bound to de-bunk some ‘Greek food myths’ and the first one is hummus – it’s one that really drives me nuts!
+THERE IS NO SUCH THING AS HUMMUS.
+OK, I can hear you all running to your fridges and checking that your pot of hummus is…

 ‘Giant Beans’ – Yígantes